DavidSchirduan/DavidSchirduan.github.io/_posts/2024-08-31-barkeep-tone.md

 ---
 title: "The Immaculate Vibes of Barkeep on the Borderlands"
 layout: post
-date: 2024-08-26
+date: 2024-09-01
 categories: rpg
 tags: review adventure
-published: false
+published: true
-image: /images/posts/CloudEmpressPPT/PowerPoint_1.png
+image: /images/posts/barkeep_title.png
 ---

 This is superficially a review of [Barkeep on the Borderlands](https://www.prismaticwasteland.com/shop/p/barkeep-on-the-borderlands).
 But everyone knows it's good.
 It won a bunch of awards, it's written by a killer team, and the book is absolutely gorgeous.
 So we'll get the review portion out of the way first.

+### The Review Portion

 I ran a game of Barkeep for 4 sessions (and even made some [cool coasters](https://www.technicalgrimoire.com/downloads#handouts) to use during play!).
 We entered less than half of the bars, and only made it to the end of day 2 (of 6).
 We could have played it for another 4-8 sessions but scheduling got difficult.